-On admission to Trinity Catholic College, your child will be allocated to one of four houses as part of the college’s Pastoral System.
+Our House system is an integral part of your child’s experience at Trinity Catholic College.
+On admission, your child will be allocated to one of four houses as part of the college’s Pastoral System and will spend the following five years being supported by the House team.
+This gives us a unique insight into your child as they develop and journey through the school.
 Each house has been named after a Saint whose life was dedicated to the Catholic faith and very closely connected to our local region.
 Your child’s house will be recognised by the coloured stripe incorporated into the college tie.

 Clitherow House – Yellow

 Margaret Middleton was born a Protestant in York in 1556 and married John Clitherow in 1571.
 They had three children, one of whom Henry, trained and became a Catholic Priest.
 In 1574, aged 18 years, she converted to Roman Catholicism and held regular masses in secret in her home in The Shambles in York.
 Margaret was arrested in 1586 for the then crime of ‘harbouring Catholic Priests, ‘ she was executed on Good Friday of that same year.
 Margaret Clitherow was canonized in 1970 by Pope Paul VI and has a Feast Day to remember her by on March 26th.